 Ensure affordable access to eyeglasses everywhere in the world.

 Test models to assure that franchises will be economically viable as businesses, expand, continue innovation and testing.
 Communicate the connection between vision and economic development to promote engagement by agencies and other partners.

 “Business in a bag” micro-franchise supports local entrepreneurs who earn or supplement their income selling reading glasses; hub-and-spoke franchises enabling community-based entrepreneurs to administer basic tests, sell eyeglasses, and refer complex cases to a licensed optometrist.

 Early in his training as an optometrist, Jordan Kassalow took part in a medical mission to rural Mexico.
 Thousands of people who had no local access to vision services stood in line to have their eyes checked by the visitors.
 One was a 52-year-old weaver whose new reading glasses enabled her to go back to the work she had given up as her vision worsened, and begin earning income again.
 Another was a young boy assumed to be blind, who in fact only needed strong eyeglasses.
 Jordan realized that eyeglasses might be the difference to millions of people’s ability to work, learn, and participate in their societies.
 There had to be a way to make that difference in a way more locally rooted and sustainable than international medical missions.
 Working to develop that solution, he studied at the Aravind eye hospital in India, led Helen Keller International’s work on river blindness, and founded the National Council on Foreign Relations’ Global Health Policy Program.
 In 2001, he launched the organization that became VisionSpring, to train and employ local people to conduct basic eye exams and sell affordable eyeglasses in their communities.
-By 2009, VisionSpring had sold more than 150,000 pairs of low-cost reading glasses in 11 countries.
+To date, VisionSpring had distributed more than 3.5 million pairs of low-cost reading glasses in 11 countries.